jmherzog-umich/jmherzog-umich.github.io/pages/software/raytracer.markdown

 ---
 layout: page
-title: Non-sequential Monte Carlo ray tracer
+title: Non-sequential ray tracer
-permalink: /software/raytracer
+permalink: /code/raytracer
 ---

 This will be a fun description of the raytracer code